wiebez2/wiebez2.github.io/README.md

 1. Create an `index.md` file in the **local** repository.
     - This is really just the contents of your resume but under the name *index*, and of Markdown format.

-2. Push `index.md` from your local repository to your online repository.
+2. "Push" `index.md` from your local repository to your online repository.

-    - In the command line, run the following:
+    - In the same app, run the following line-by-line, separately:
     ```
     git add [address of index.md]
     git commit -m "Added index.md"
     git push -u origin master
     ```

 Again, it is imperative that your resume be named `index.md`.
-Your hosted site won't run without a file named "index," of Markdown format which has the contents that you want displayed.
+Your GitHub site won't run without a file named "index," of Markdown format which has the contents that you want displayed.
 GitHub automatically looks at the contents of your repository and looks for files with specific names of specific type in order to do things with them.
  - README.md is automatically displayed in the repository's home screen.
  - _config.yml is used to add cosmetic functionality to your website.
  - index.md is displayed in the front page of your website.